-The 'Nelson Handwriting' approach is used from reception through to Year 6 to assist children with their individual letters and to learn to join letters.
+The 'Letterjoin' programme is used from reception through to Year 6 to assist children with their individual letters and to learn to join letters.
 Handwriting is taught in weekly discrete lessons and practised in daily short bursts.
 As the children develop an acceptable handwriting style, they are expected to produce this in writing, curriculum and maths books.

-Children progress through 4 levels of handwriting, Bronze, Silver, Gold and Diamond, and it is expected that they will reach Diamond level and a pen license by Year 4, in line with age related expectations.
+It is expected that children will be writing in a neat consistent joined handwriting style and have a pen license by year 4, in line with age related expectations.
 (See Handwriting Policy)